jsom1/jsom1.github.io/cheatsheet.md

 ## XXE Injection

 Does the application parses XML?
 If yes, it might be vulnerable to XXE injection.
-POC:
+PoC:

 ````
 <?xml version="1.0"?>